CumulusNetworks/docs/content/cumulus-netq-48/Whats-New/_index.md

 - 4.2.0 or earlier: upgrade incrementally {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System/" text="to version 4.3.0">}}.
 Then {{<link title="Back Up and Restore NetQ/#back-up-netq-4.4.1-or-earlier" text="back up your NetQ data">}} and perform a {{<link title="Install NetQ" text="new installation of NetQ 4.8.0">}}.

 {{%notice note%}}
-Enabling {{<link title="Data Center Network Deployments#high-availability" text="high availability">}} of the NetQ control plane and UI requires a new installation of your server cluster deployment.
+Enabling {{<link title="Data Center Network Deployments#high-availability" text="high availability">}} for the NetQ control plane and UI requires a new installation of your server cluster deployment.
 Database migration is not supported for new HA server cluster installations.
 {{%/notice%}}

 ## Compatible Agent Versions